-Assessing the China Coronavirus Outbreak
+Assessing the COVID-19 Outbreak Jan 31

-To understand the impact of the coronavirus outbreak in China and its spread to other parts of the world, GLG recently sat down with Dr. Stephen S. Morse, Professor of Epidemiology at the Mailman School of Public Health of Columbia University.
+To understand the impact of the COVID-19 outbreak in China and its spread to other parts of the world, GLG recently sat down with Dr. Stephen S. Morse, Professor of Epidemiology at the Mailman School of Public Health of Columbia University.
 In 2014, the United States Secretary of the Department of Health and Human Services appointed him to the National Science Advisory Board for Biosecurity.
 Since 2016, Dr. Morse has been a member of a World Health Organization expert group on pandemic influenza preparedness planning in the Eastern Mediterranean region.
-His comments on the coronavirus, edited for space, appear below.
+His comments on the COVID-19, edited for space, appear below.

 GLG: Dr. Morse, based on the latest figures, how would you currently classify the epidemic?

 Dr. Morse: In a sense, there are two epidemics.
 The one in China started first and is continuing to evolve fairly quickly.
 Globally, we’re seeing a much smaller epidemic that hopefully will remain small, due in large part to the public health response in each affected country.

 GLG: How close are we to seeing the rate of infection peaking?

 Dr. Morse: I’m not sure China is at the peak because the incidence of the disease continues to increase.
 In the last few weeks, it’s increased exponentially, almost doubling every day.
 Since this infection has an incubation period of between two and about 14 days, we’ll be able to see a peak fairly rapidly once it occurs.
 Similarly, if it starts to decline, the drop likely will become apparent within about a week or two.
 What we’re looking for is an inflection point where we see the curve going down and remaining down for at least a couple of incubation periods.